In fact, you may already be doing many of these things and just don’t realize it!

 If you are teaching English as a Second Language, there are many different types of teaching methods and ideas that you can incorporate into your daily routine.
 In fact, you may already be doing many of these things and just don’t realize it!
 You’re such an amazing teacher! 🙂 Be sure to also print out our ESOL Lesson Plan Template.

 Here are a few strategies and ideas that will get you to start thinking about how to help teach English to your language learners.
-Also, keep in mind that Have Fun Teaching Access includes grade level teaching resources that you can use with these strategies.
-Access gives you Monday through Friday lessons and resources to use in your classroom, including worksheets, activity centers, flash cards, songs, videos, reading comprehension passages, lesson plans, and even resources to teach and assess all the standards.
+Also, keep in mind that Have Fun Teaching Membership includes grade-level teaching resources that you can use with these strategies.
+Membership gives you Monday through Friday lessons and resources to use in your classroom, including worksheets, activity centers, flashcards, songs, videos, reading comprehension passages, lesson plans, and even resources to teach and assess all the standards.
 Learn more…

 Teaching English as a Second Language